Duddell Street

-Duddell Street is a small street located near the Lan Kwai Fong district in Central, Hong Kong.
+Duddell Street (Chinese: 都爹利街) is a small street located near the Lan Kwai Fong district in Central, Hong Kong.
 Named after George and Frederick Duddell, it stretches from Ice House Street to Queen's Road Central.
 The street is noted for containing the city's last four gas lamps.

 History

 This short street includes, at its southern end, a flight of granite steps that were built between 1875 and 1889; these lead up to Ice House Street.
-The street was named in honour of brothers George and Frederick Duddell.
-Both were landowners in the early days of the colony, having emigrated from Macau after the 1841 annexation of Hong Kong.
+The street was named in honour of brothers George and Frederick Duddell, who were landowners in the early days of the colony, having emigrated from Macau after the British Empire annexed Hong Kong Island in 1841.
 George was an auctioneer and ultimately a significant property owner in the area around the present Duddell Street in the mid-19th century.
 When Frederick and his wife died, they were both buried back in Macau at the Old Protestant Cemetery.

 Gas lamps

-The street is famous for its four gas-powered street lamps.
-While all other street lamps in Hong Kong are now electric, these four still use town gas.
-The Hong Kong and China Gas Company continues the operation of the lamps as objects of historical interest.
-Duddell Street Steps and Gas Lamps are Declared monuments of Hong Kong.

-Three of the four street lights have been destroyed on 16 September 2018 during Typhoon Mangkhut.
-The historic steps and lamps were repaired by late 2019.
+The street is famous for its four gas-powered street lamps, which are the only surviving and working examples of their kind in Hong Kong since the electrification of street lights in 1967.
+The four gas lamps, along with the flight of steps on the street, have been declared a monument since 1979.

+The gas lamps are two-light Rochester models supplied by the London-based William Sugg and Company and were erected in the early-20th century.
+They are mounted in pairs at either end of the street's steps, and were designed with shorter posts so that they could be mounted on the newels.

+The gas lamps were originally lit manually, but are now operated automatically.
+They are lit from 6 pm to 6 am everyday and are maintained by The Hong Kong and China Gas Company and the Highways Department.

+On 16 September 2018 during Typhoon Mangkhut, the four lamps suffered varying degrees of damage, with one of the lamp posts snapping in two.
+The broken lamp and two others were removed, while one remained with a broken lampshade.
+Large sections of handrails and the balustrades on the steps were also damaged by falling trees.
+Repairs cost an estimated HK$4 million and was completed after 15 months.